Groovy

 Assign another object

 In a JSON response scenario, an attempt is made to generate JSON from the object.
-If the response is not JSON, an attempt is made to output the object in a suitable manner as text.
+If the response is not of type JSON, an attempt is made to output the object as text in a suitable manner.

 Snippet